andwn/cave-story-md/README.md

 - Stage Select: up, down, left, right, A + Start.
 Like Sonic.
 - Infinite health/ammo: up, up, down, down, left, right, left, right, A + Start.

-You can still get crushed and fall out of bounds.
+You can still get crushed, drown and fall out of bounds.

 Note that you can't load or save the game while cheating (including the counter).